rse-council/researchsoftware.org/_posts/2021-04-02-RSE-financial-organizations.md

 changes, and to new organizations that need to make financial decisions.

-* be-RSE: The Belgian Research Software Association is not a formal organisation yet, nor is it financially independant.
+* be-RSE: The Belgian Research Software Association is not a formal organisation yet, nor is it financially independent.
 All efforts are driven by volunteers of various organisations.
 At the moment, two organisations, VIB and KU Leuven are driving the activities.